-4.16 Inscriptions on the Back and Sides of Monument Tablets

-Only the surname of a decedent and a monument design are permitted on the back of monument tablets facing an adjacent lot.
-Given names, dates of birth and death, epitaphs, etc., are not permitted.
-Inscriptions are not permitted on the sides of monuments.
-Interment Rights Holders must understand that, in some instances, the view of surnames or designs placed on the back of the monument could be blocked by the erection of a monument on an adjacent lot.
+- 4.16 Inscriptions on the back of Monument Tablets: Only the surname and a monument design are permitted on the back of monument Tablets facing an adjacent Lot.
+Given names, dates of birth and death, epitaphs, etc. are not permitted.
+Interment Rights Holders must understand that, in some instances, the view of surnames or designs placed on the back of the monument could be blocked by the erection of a monument on an adjacent Lot. - 4.17 Free-Standing Crosses: Free-standing crosses up to a height of 1.07m (3ft 6in) must be a minimum thickness of 20.32cm (8in).

-4.17 Free-Standing Crosses

-Free-standing crosses up to a height of 1.07m (3ft 6in) must be a minimum thickness of 20.32cm (8in).
 Any cross over this height must increase in thickness by 2.54cm (1 in) for every 30.48cm (1 ft) or fraction thereof over 1.07m (3ft 6in).
 The base of the vertical shaft must not be less than 20.32cm (8in) in width.
 The cross may taper to a minimum width of 15.24cm (6in) at the top.
 The arms of the cross must be a minimum of 15.24cm (6in) in width.
-The cross must be adequately dowelled to the monument.
-These guidelines refer to the cross portion of the monument only.

-4.18 Monument Dowelling

-To ensure stability, all monument tablets, columns, limbs of crosses, etc., shall be adequately dowelled to the base unless the underside of the superstructure is of sufficient area in relation to its height.
+The cross must be adequately dowelled to the Monument.
+These guidelines refer to the cross portion of the Monument only. - 4.18 Monument Dowelling: To ensure stability, all Monument Tablets, columns, limbs of crosses, etc. shall be adequately dowelled to the base unless the underside of the superstructure is of sufficient area in relation to its height.
 Dowels must be of a non-corrosive material not less than 1.27cm (0.5in) in diameter.
-Dowels must be inserted not less than 15.24cm (6in) into the base and bottom of the monument tablet.
-Dowel holes must be drilled no more than 0.64cm (0.25in) larger than the diameter of the dowel.

-4.19 Inserts and Emblems

-Inserts and emblems (exclusive of pictures and photos) made of bronze, granite or stainless steel are permitted on monuments and must be attached by means of pins or clips.
+Dowels must be inserted not less than 15.24cm (6in) into the base and bottom of the Monument Tablet.
+Dowel holes must be drilled no more than 0.64cm (0.25in) larger than the diameter of the dowel. - 4.19 Inserts and Emblems: Inserts and emblems (exclusive of pictures and photos) made of bronze, granite or stainless steel is permitted on Monuments and must be attached by means of pins or clips.

-4.20 Pictures, Etchings and Photographs on Graves and Monuments

-The Cemetery requires the written consent of the Interment Rights Holder(s) prior to the placement of the picture, etching or photograph on the monument.
+4.20 Pictures, Etchings and Photographs on Monuments: The Cemetery requires the written consent of the Interment Rights Holder(s) prior to the placement of the picture, etching or photograph on the Monument.
 Pictures or photographs must be manufactured in a permanent, weather resistant material.
 Pictures, etchings or photographs of a non-permanent material will be removed and disposed of by the Cemetery without notification.

-The Cemetery does not accept any responsibility or liability for the picture, photograph or monument should a picture or photograph become lost, faded, cracked, damaged, or need to be removed.
+The Cemetery does not accept any responsibility or liability for the picture, photograph or Monument should a picture or photograph become lost, faded, cracked, damaged, or need to be removed.

-4.21 Vertical Joints

-To ensure stability and preservation, a mausoleum, or monument shall not have any uncovered vertical joints.

-4.22 Candle Holders and Vases

-A maximum of three bronze, granite or stainless-steel candle holders, incense burners/ bowls and vases may be attached to the monument and must be installed a minimum separation of 2.54 cm (1in) from the monument tablet.
-If a translucent section is necessary, the Cemetery recommends it be made of unbreakable, heat-resistant glass or of a fire-resistant plastic material.
+- 4.21 Vertical Joints: To ensure stability and preservation, a Mausoleum, or Monument shall not have any uncovered vertical joints. - 4.22 Candle Holders and Vases: A maximum of three bronze, granite or stainless steel candle holders, incense burners/ bowls and vases may be attached to the Monument, and must be installed a minimum separation of 2.54 cm.
+(1in.) from the Monument Tablet.
+If a translucent section is necessary, the cemetery recommends it be made of an unbreakable, heat-resistant glass or of a fire-resistant plastic material.